abstellgleis/wp-permalauts/readme.txt

 = NEW in version 0.7.0 =

-Permalauts should now be Wordpress 3.1 compatible.
+Permalauts is Wordpress 3.1 compatible now!

-ONLY update IF you use the current Wordpress (3.1)!
-For versions including 3.0.4 everything should work with Permalauts 0.6.0.304.

 = General =

-[DE] Umschreiben von deutschen Umlauten in URLs
+[DE] Umschreiben von deutschen Umlauten in URLs für Artikel, Seiten, Kategorien und Schlagwörter - nur mit Permalauts!

-[EN] Rewrite German umlauts for URLs
+[EN] Rewrite German umlauts for URLs for Posts, Pages, Categories and Tags - only with Permalauts!

 = Beschreibung (deutsch) =